amateescu/search_api_solr/README.txt

    multilingual search at admin/settings/apachesolr/multilingual and "Save configuration"

-4. Download complete configuration at admin/settings/apachesolr/schema_generator
+4. Download schema.xml for multilingual setup at admin/settings/apachesolr/schema_generator

-5. Extract apachesolr_multilingual_conf.zip to your solr
+5. Copy schema.xml to your solr conf directory
-   conf directory

 6. Ensure that you have these four files in your solr conf directory for each language: